Mpox state-wide protocol for the supply and administration of the JYNNEOS vaccine.

 • that they have received the relevant information sheet and appropriate post-immunisation advice

-• the date and time the vaccine was administered, batch number, serial number, site of vaccine injection, route of injection and name of vaccination service provider and supervising medical practitioner (if provider is a RN).
+• the date and time the Vaccine was administered, batch number, serial number, site of Vaccine injection, route of injection and name of vaccination service provider and supervising medical practitioner (if provider is a RN).

 • Following vaccination, observe the patient for 15 minutes, and check the patient has no signs or symptoms requiring clinical review prior to discharge.

-• Record the administration of each vaccine
+• Record the administration of each Vaccine

 Appendices – Relevant links

-Current as at: Monday 19 February 2024
+Current as at: Wednesday 4 September 2024

 Contact page owner: Health Protection NSW